 Install and configure on new hardware, Citrix VirtualApps to latest LTSR version.
 To be compatible with MOD Citrix WorkSpace client and network and scaled to support 400 concurrent sessions.

-Installation & configuration of a new failover pair of Citrix Netscaler ADC (licenses required, (for?)
-200mb throughput).
+Installation & configuration of a new failover pair of Citrix Netscaler ADC (licenses required, for200mb throughput).

 Symantec Endpoint Protection (SEPM) upgrade to latest stable release version; final configuration for hardware device control & software control; configure offline updating using LUA.